-The most significant forward-looking considerations used for the ECL estimate as at 31 December 2020 for the mortgage loans are the house price index and the unemployment rate.
+The most significant forward-looking considerations used for the ECL estimate for the mortgage loans are the house price index and the unemployment rate.
 The "base", "upside" and "downside" scenarios were used for the mortgage portfolio.

 The weightings assigned to each economic scenario at year-end were as follows: